d3vgru/nodetsam/README.md

     quasar dev

-To start a dev server and launch a dev client in a window, from the project root run
+To start a dev server and launch a dev client in a window go to the project root and

     npm run dev